Google develops AI algorithm 'DreamerV3,' 'the first AI that can mine diamonds in Minecraft without human data'

 https://www.nature.com/articles/d41586-025-01019-w

-According to Daniyal Hafner, one of the developers, DreamerV3 is an algorithm that learns the surrounding environment, imagines future scenarios, and improves its behavior.
-The AI can take action according to the surrounding environment without having to learn human behavior later.
+According to Daniyal Hafner, one of the developers, DreamerV3 is an algorithm that learns its surroundings, imagines future scenarios, and improves its behavior.
+It allows the AI to act on its own in response to the surrounding environment without having to learn human behavior later.

-'Diamond mining in Minecraft was added on later,' Hafner said.
-'We didn't develop it with Minecraft in mind, but we thought it would be an ideal test environment.'
+'Diamond mining in Minecraft was an afterthought,' Hafner said.
+'We didn't develop it specifically with Minecraft in mind, but we thought it would be an ideal test environment.'

-In Minecraft, players will explore various terrains such as forests, mountains, deserts, and swamps.
-One of the items that can be obtained in this is 'diamonds'.
-In order to obtain diamonds, you must collect materials such as wood and stone to make tools, use those tools to collect higher-level materials, and make more tools.
+In Minecraft, players explore a variety of terrains, including forests, mountains, deserts, and swamps.
+One of the items they can obtain is diamonds.
+To obtain diamonds, players must collect materials such as wood and stone to craft tools, then use those tools to gather higher-level materials and craft more tools.
+This process must be repeated.

-Hafner and his team set 12 milestones from the start of the game until the acquisition of diamonds, and set up a protocol that gave a reward of +1 each time a milestone was reached.
-In this setting, the AI built based on DreamerV3 was made to play the game, and the game was reset when the player died or after 36,000 steps (about 30 minutes) to induce the AI to learn basic behaviors to obtain rewards rather than getting used to one specific behavior.
+Hafner and his colleagues set 12 milestones from the start of the game until the acquisition of diamonds, and set up a protocol that gave a reward of plus 1 each time a milestone was reached.
+After having an AI built based on DreamerV3 play the game under this setting, the game was reset when the player died or after 36,000 steps (about 30 minutes).
+This led the AI to learn basic behaviors to obtain rewards rather than getting used to one specific behavior.

-With this setting, the AI needs to keep playing for about nine days before it can mine diamonds for the first time.
-This takes a very long time, but it is excellent in that it allows the AI to learn how to operate and solve tasks in an unknown environment.
+With this setting, the AI apparently needs to keep playing for about nine days before it can mine diamonds for the first time.
+This is a very long time, but it is excellent in that it allows the AI to learn its own behavior and solve tasks in an unknown environment.

-There have been attempts to have AI mine Minecraft diamonds in the past, but it was common for AI to learn human play videos or for humans to assist in stages, and it was not possible to have AI mine diamonds by learning knowledge of a new area from scratch.
-For this reason, Hafner evaluates DreamerV3 as 'the world's first agent that can find Minecraft diamonds from scratch without human data.'
+Previous attempts to have AI mine diamonds in Minecraft have involved learning from human gameplay videos or step-by-step assistance from humans, but it was not possible to have AI mine diamonds by learning new domain knowledge from scratch.
+For this reason, Hafner describes DreamerV3 as 'the world's first agent that can find Minecraft diamonds from scratch without human data.'

-Hafner and his colleagues also ran DreamerV3 on Atari games and other systems, demonstrating its ability to solve tasks in different environments.
+Hafner and his colleagues also ran DreamerV3 on Atari games and demonstrated its ability to solve tasks in each environment.

 'DreamerV3's capabilities could also be applied to robots learning to interact in the real world, where the cost of trial and error is much higher than in video games,' Hafner said.